open-telemetry/opentelemetry-specification/experimental/trace/zpages.md

 ### Tracez Details

 For OpenTelemetry, a custom [span processor](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#span-processor) SHOULD be made to interface with the [Tracer API](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#tracer) to collect spans.
-This span processor collects references to running spans and exports completed spans to its own memory or directly to an aggregator.
-An alternative to a span processor is using some sort of profiler as a proxy shim layer.
+This span processor collects references to running spans and exports completed spans to its own memory or to an aggregator that can aggregate information from multiple span processors.

 There SHOULD be a `data aggregator` that tracks running, error, and latency buckets counts for spans grouped by their respective name.
 The aggregator MUST also hold some sampled spans to provide users with more information.
 To prevent memory overload, only some spans MUST be sampled for each bucket for each span name; for example, if that sampled span max number is set to 5, then only up to 55 pieces of span data can be kept for each span name in the aggregator (sampled_max * number of buckets = 5 * [running + error + 9 latency buckets] =  5 * 11 = 55).
 Aggregation work is recommended to do periodically in batches.